-The network administrator may assign a unique IP address to each SC300 to be connected to the TCP/IP network.
+- The network administrator may assign a unique IP address to each SC300 to be connected to the TCP/IP network. - Alternatively, use DHCP or Auto IP to automatically assign an IP address.
+However, if the SC300 is being managed by PowerManagerII or PowerManager3, or some other NMS, a fixed IP address is recommended.

-Alternatively, use DHCP or Auto IP to automatically assign an IP address.
+► To configure an SC300 for IPV4 Ethernet communications from the keypad

-▶ To configure an SC300 for Ethernet communications from the keypad
+- Go to Settings > Setup - Enter the IP Address, Subnet Mask and Gateway Address assigned by the network administrator. - If IP Address, Subnet Mask and Gateway Address are both left at 0.0.0.0, the SC300 will automatically be assigned an IP address using DHCP or Auto IP. - If required, set Web Access to http only or http and https. - Default web access is https only.
+This is the most secure option and should be used where possible.

-- Go to Settings > Setup - Enter the IP Address, Subnet Mask and Gateway Address assigned by the network administrator. - If IP Address, Subnet Mask and Gateway Address are both left at 0.0.0.0, the SC300 will automatically be assigned an IP address using DHCP or Auto IP. - If required, set HTTP Access to Enabled for web browser access, or set HTTPS Access to Enabled for secure web access.
+► To configure an SC300 for IPV4 Ethernet communications using USB

-► To configure an SC300 for Ethernet communications using USB
+- Ensure DCTools is installed. - It is necessary to update DCTools for operation with SC300. - Connect using USB (see details on page 14). - DCTools should open automatically and show the SC300 view.
+If not, open a new connection in Connection Manager, and at Connect Using, select the appropriate comm port.
+This will be a new serial port number that appears when the SC300 is connected. - Go to Configuration > Communications > Ethernet. - Set IP Address Config, Subnet Mask Config and Gateway Address Config as assigned by the network administrator. - If IP Address Config, Subnet Mask Config and Gateway Address Config are all left at 0.0.0.0, and

-- Ensure DCTools is installed. - If DCTools is working correctly with the SC200, it should also work correctly with SC300. - Connect using USB (see details on page 16). - DCTools should open automatically and show the SC300 view.
-If not, open a new connection in Connection Manager, and at Connect Using, select a new Comm port. - Go to Configuration > Communications > Ethernet. - Set IP Address Config, Subnet Mask Config and Gateway Address Config as assigned by the network administrator. - If IP Address Config, Subnet Mask Config and Gateway Address Config are all left at 0.0.0.0, and AutoIP is set to Enabled, the SC300 will automatically be assigned an IP address using DHCP or Auto IP. - If required, under HTTP (Web), set HTTP Access to Enabled for unsecured web browser access.
+- AutoIP is set to Enabled, the SC300 will automatically be assigned an IP address using DHCP or Auto IP. - If required, under Ethernet set Web Access to http and https or http only for unsecured web browser access.

-▶ To view the IP address using web
+► To view the IP V4 address using web